 The general idea behind affiliate program is that someone else is selling your product for you.
 At first, it might sound like why would anyone do that.
 But hear me out.
 Selling affiliate products is possibly one of the best ways to make money, besides selling your own products.

-Selling affiliate products you get a commission, and the owner of the product does the actual selling, your job is only to promote the product.
+By selling affiliate products you get a commission, and the owner of the product does the actual selling, your job is only to promote the product.
 This way you get money by the amount agreed between you and the product owner.
 Some affiliate programs can be as generous as giving you 70% of the products price.

 So to turn the tables, you give your customers the ability to sell your products, and by doing so, you give them a nice bonus for doing so.
 You win, and they win.
-It’s really a win-win situation.
+It’s a win-win situation.

 All in all, Cubebrush is a fantastic platform to sell your artworks, tools and whatever was created or used to produce that artwork of yours.
 With a small 5% fee on selling, you really get a fantastic platform to sell your products.
 Cubebrush seems to be ever evolving and always adding new features to make your sales process more and more efficient.